ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 Data Inputs
 -----------

-Once you are satisfied with the Particle Tracking Module’s data outputs, it is time to move on to the VZMOD Module.
+Once you are satisfied with the Particle Tracking Module's data outputs, it is time to move on to the VZMOD Module.
 For this example, you run the VZMOD Module for multiple OSTDS locations with heterogeneous hydraulic conductivity and porosity and a soil type of sand and calculate the depth to the water table.

-1. Access the [ArcNLET.pyt] ArcGIS Python Toolbox and the ArcNLET-Py ArcGIS Pro toolsets within, as described in Section 5.4.2.
+1. Access the [ArcNLET.pyt] ArcGIS Python Toolbox and the ArcNLET-Py ArcGIS Pro toolsets within.

 .. figure:: ./media/usingvzmodMedia/media/image1.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 3.30773in
-   :height: 5.44067in

-   Figure 5‑44: The ArcNLET-Py Python Toolset and VZMOD Module in the Catalog Pane
+   Figure 12-1: The ArcNLET-Py Python Toolset and VZMOD Module in the Catalog Pane

 2. Double-click the [3-VZMOD (Optional)] module, and the VZMOD Python toolset opens in the [Geoprocessing Pane].